Award-winning comic adds 2nd Dubuque performance due to high demand for tickets

 A popular yet controversial comedian has added a second show in Dubuque due to high demand.

 Louis C.K. previously announced a show at 7 p.m.
 Sunday, Nov.
 17, at Five Flags Theater.
-Today the venue announced that due to high demand, a second performance has been scheduled for 9:30 p.m. that night.
+On Wednesday, the venue announced that because of high demand, a second performance has been scheduled for 9:30 that night.

 Tickets for both shows are on sale at the Five Flags Box Office and at FiveFlagsCenter.com.
 Ticket prices start at $39.50.
 Fewer than 15 tickets remained for the early show as of 10:20 a.m.